weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

-# RFC-0003 Promotion capability for pipelines
+# RFC-0003 Pipeline promotions

 **Status:** provisional

-**Creation date:** 2022-10-05
+**Creation date:** 2022-10

 **Last update:** 2022-10-05

 ## Summary

-Given a continuous delivery pipeline is comprised of diffferent environments the application goes trough in its way to production, there is need for an action to move the application among environments.
-That concept is known as promotion and it is a one of the core concepts of a pipelines domain.
+Given a continuous delivery pipeline, the application goes via different environments, in its way to production.
+We need an action to efectively move applications beteween environments.
+That concept is generally known as a promotion.
 Current pipelines in weave gitops does not support promotion.

-This RFC addresses it as specified in the [product initiative](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258)
+This RFC addresses this gap as specified in the [product initiative](https://www.notion.so/weaveworks/Pipeline-promotion-061bb790e2e345cbab09370076ff3258)

 ## Terminology